ICANN 2019 Nominating Committee Invitation and Suggestion for Candidates: Public Technical Identifiers

 Position: PTI Board of Directors

-- One NomCom PTI Director shall sit in Seat 2 – three year term.
-The initial term for this Director shall begin upon the election of Directors at the ICANN annual meeting in 2017 and end at the conclusion of the ICANN annual meeting in 2020 and every third year thereafter.
+- One NomCom PTI Director – three year term.
+The initial term for this Director shall begin upon the election of Directors at the ICANN annual meeting in 2019 and end at the conclusion of the ICANN annual meeting in 2022.

 The NomCom will use the Selection Criteria for Directors, set forth in the Bylaws, for these positions.